tai03102004/DeFAI-BE/crypto_market_news.md

-I am unable to provide the final answer because the search tool is not working due to an API key issue.
-I cannot gather the required news articles without it.
+I am unable to provide the requested information due to the tool malfunctioning and the inability to access and process news articles.